androw72/spark-ereader/README.md

 The spark core is controlled from the serial interface.
 The display is initialized by sending a character on the serial port.

 Hardware:
 Repaper display development board and a adafruit sd-card breakout board is used together with the spark-core.
+Note! this code only support the COG V1 EPD.

 Ereader library and sd card info on http://wyolum.com/wyolum-ereader-library/